John Henry Patterson (NCR owner): Personal life

 Patterson attended Miami University, Oxford, Ohio and graduated from Dartmouth College in 1867.
 He was something of a health fanatic, and adopted one regimen after another, most of which were required of his executives and employees.
 While at Miami, Patterson was a member of Beta Theta Pi.

 In 1888 Patterson married Katharine Beck of Brookline, Massachusetts.
 They had two children: Frederick Beck Patterson and Dorothy Forster Patterson.
 Mrs. Patterson died of diphtheria in June, 1894 at the age of 28.
-His younger brother, Lt Frank Patterson, was killed in 1918 when his military aircraft crashed near Dayton, Ohio.
-Wright-Patterson Air Force Base was named in his memory.
+John's nephew, Lt Frank Patterson, was killed in 1918 when his military aircraft crashed near Dayton, Ohio, one of the early WW1 casualties in the US.
+Wright-Patterson Air Force Base was re-named in his memory as well as honoring the Dayton based Wright Brothers.

 Patterson lived in his Swiss chalet estate "The Far Hills" in Oakwood, Montgomery County, Ohio.
 Patterson loved the Adirondacks and built his summer estate on Beaver Lake, on the Beaver River east of Lowville, NY.
 His family built two other estates on the lake.
 All three estates still exist, two as church camps (Beaver Camp and Unirondack), one as private bed and breakfast.

 Death and legacy

 Patterson died on May 7, 1922, two days after reviewing plans with General Billy Mitchell to develop a center for aviation research in Dayton.
 He is interred in the Woodland Cemetery, Dayton, Ohio.
 He left no great fortune because of his expenditures on social programs at his company, and because he believed that "shrouds have no pockets."
-He left ownership of the company to his son Frederick Beck Patterson who took it public in 1925. $55 million in stock was offered to the public in what was the largest business public offering up to that time.
+He left ownership of the company to his son Frederick Beck Patterson. $55 million in stock was subsequently offered to the public by Dillon, Read & Co. in January, 1926 in an initial public offering, which was noted in the January 4, 1926 edition of the New York Times as "the largest single offering of stock in the history of the country."

 Mr. Patterson was inducted into the Junior Achievement U.S. Business Hall of Fame in 1979.

 Patterson's methods influenced United States business for a generation.
 In the period 1910-1930 it was estimated that one-sixth of United States business executives were former NCR executives.